Creative Writing at Acadia

 The Department is home to two publications, estuary, Acadia's creative arts magazine, and Voice 4, the department newsletter.
 Both publications are student run, and both solicit submissions from students each year.

-There is a lively writing community locally and the department and university host a variety of national and international writers to give public readings.
-There are also local creative writing groups which encourage student participation
+The department and university host a variety of national and international writers to give public readings as part of the Authors @ Acadia series.
+There is also a lively local writing community with occasional readings at the Wolfville Library and creative writing groups which encourage student participation.